This sour cream lemon cake is the second of my pound cakes made using sour cream.

 - Therefore, when grating the lemon zest, it is always easier to do it before juicing the fruit.

-- Yes, it can.
+Yes, it can.
 For the recipe amount below (in the recipe card) use a 7 inches round tin.
 Reduce the baking time to 45 minutes.
 Check the cake for doneness by inserting a skewer in the center of the cake at 40 minutes interval.
 If the skewer comes out without any wet batter sticking to it, it is ready.
 Otherwise, continue to bake further.
 The cake will bake to an approximate height of 2 inches.

-- You can also use this sour cream lemon cake to make a birthday cake or celebration cake.
+You can also use this sour cream lemon cake to make a birthday cake or celebration cake.
 Double the recipe and bake it in two 7-inches round cake tins.
 Sandwich the layers with the frosting of your choice and decorate as you wish.
 The cake will go well with cream cheese frosting, or simple buttercream frosting.

-Homemade Sour Cream Lemon Cake - Without Buttermilk
+Moist Sour Cream Lemon Cake (without Buttermilk)

 Ingredients